-- RTI to District Rural Development Agency - Using the Central Government's on-line grievance redressal mechanism here
+- RTI to where ever you applied:- District Rural Development Agency or Block Development Office - Using the Central Government's on-line grievance redressal mechanism here

 In Khairo village, Chhatarpur district, a Self Help Group been formed.
 Under the Swarn Jayanti Rozagar Scheme, the group got a loan from a Rural bank of Rs 1,00,000 from which they purchased 48 female and 2 male goats.
 Now they have 103 goats which they can sell for Rs2,000 each.
 The women are very happy.